District 207 invited to Join League of Innovative Schools

-Only 182 Illinois high schools made the news magazine’s 2018 list of “Best High Schools.”
-Maine East and West were among them.
-US News utilizes a 4-step process involving graduate rates, college readiness, exam performance compared to statistical expectations and the relative test performance of disadvantaged students.
+Only 677 Illinois high schools made the news magazine’s 2020 list of “Best High Schools.”
+Maine South was one of those schools.
+Additionally, Maine South was ranked #34 in Illinois, Maine West ranked #102 in Illinois, and Maine East was ranked #110 in Illinois.
+US News utilizes a 4-step process involving graduate rates, college readiness, exam performance compared to statistical expectations, and the relative test performance of disadvantaged students.

-All 3 schools earn spot on Washington Post “Most Challenging” list for 2016
+Schools earn spots on Washington Post “Most Challenging” list for 2016

 Nationally, only about 10 percent of schools meet that mark.
 Maine East had an index this year of 2.27.
-Maine South had an index of 2.18, and Maine West 1.64.
+Maine South had an index of 2.18, and Maine West had an index of 1.64.
 In Illinois, only 71 of more than 750 high schools made the Post’s list; among Illinois schools, Maine East is ranked 35th, Maine South 40th, and Maine West 59th.